 What media are most often referred by other media?
 We have measured the number of media references in the sample of TOP-100 most visited Ukrainian sites throughout the year, and removed all cases of self-citing.

-The number of publications with a link to the source does not tell us about the size of the audience that reads these publications, so as an additional parameter, we introduced the total coverage of all publications with links to the above media within a month (the audience is determined only for references for December 2017).
+The number of publications with a link to the source does not tell anything about audience size of these publications, so as an additional metric, we introduced the total coverage of all publications with links to the above media within a month (the audience is determined only for references for December 2017).
 The data enables an approximate comparison of the media audience whose primary source was a particular media.

 Finally, social networking is a powerful tool for engaging the audience, and the key one for the Ukrainian media is still Facebook.
 We evaluated the effectiveness of media pages with the Fanpage Karma service during December 2017.
 As a performance criterion, we chose the monthly number of all likes, shares and comments that does not depend neither on the total number of followers, nor on the number of posts on the page.